33mestre/java_base/docs/site/java_base/com.shelson.infrastructure.exception/-resource-not-found-exception/index.md

 open class [ResourceNotFoundException](index.md) : [RuntimeException](https://docs.oracle.com/javase/8/docs/api/java/lang/RuntimeException.html)

 Exception thrown when a requested resource is not found.

+ This exception is used to indicate that a specific resource was not found.
+It is annotated with ResponseStatus to return a 404 Not Found HTTP status code when the exception is thrown.

 ## Constructors